rage/programming-23/data/part-2/4-simple-loops.md

 ## Loops and helper variables

 Let's make the PIN checking example a bit more realistic.
-This version lets the user attempt typing in a PIN only three times.
+This version gives the user only three attempts at typing in a PIN.

 The program uses two helper variables.
 The variable `attempts` keeps track of how many times the user has typed in a PIN.
 The variable `success` is set to either `True` or `False` based on whether the user is successful in signing in.